diehlpk/AnalyticStiffnessPython/README.md

 * ccm-2D.py : Produces the dispalcement fields obtaiend by classical continuums mechanics
 * bondbased1D.py : Runs the simulation for the one-dimensonal problem
 * bondbased2d.py : RUns the simulation for the two-dimensonal linear elastic problem
+* bondbased2d-tensile.py " Runs the simulation for the two-dimensional fracture problem using a tensile test geometry
-* bondbased2d-crack.py " Runs the simulation for the two-dimensional fracture problem
+* bondbased2d-plate.py " Runs the simulation for the two-dimensional fracture problem using a pre-cracked square plate

 ## Usage